michaltkaczyk/etf-portfolio-optimisation/README.md

 # About
 This is an attempt at portfolio optimisation based on ETFs.

+# Requirements

+* Python (3.8.10)

 # ETF pre-selection
-I selected ETFs which are available on my local platform (mBank) and are accumulative (in order ot avoid having to include profit information in tax form).
+I selected ETFs which are available on my local platform (mBank) and are accumulative (in order to avoid having to include profit information in tax form).

 The list of pre-selected ETFs as of now is:
 - iShares Physical Gold ETC (`SGLN.L`), traded in GBP